A Guide To Suing For Emotional Distress

 Third, make a list of people who can serve as witnesses.
 Coworkers who witnessed the employment violation, friends who supported you through job loss, and family members or a clergyperson who can testify about your mental state can all strengthen your case.

-Finally, an employment lawyer can help you prove emotional distress and increase your damages from a lawsuit.
+Finally, an emotional distress lawyer can help you prove emotional distress and increase your damages from a lawsuit.
 Plaintiffs need someone on their side who understands the law and will fight for their rights.
 Most employment cases settle out of court – an attorney can also make sure you receive a fair settlement.

 Charles Joseph has over two decades of experience in employment law.
 He is the founding partner of Joseph and Kirschenbaum, a firm that has recovered over $140 million for clients, and the creator of Working Now and Then.